Acoustic Emission

 If you are reading this then you probably already know the importance of prediction and the positive impact it can have on availability, reduced unplanned downtime and less reactive work are just the tip of the iceberg.

-Implemented correctly predictive tools will serve you well, most have heard of Vibration and Ultrasound but less will know about AE.
+Implemented correctly these tools will serve you well, most have heard of Vibration and Ultrasound but less will know about AE.
 There is a reason for this that I will cover later.

 If you are reading this then you probably already know the importance of prediction and the positive impact it can have on availability, reduced unplanned downtime and less reactive work are just the tip of the iceberg.

-Implemented correctly predictive tools will serve you well, most have heard of Vibration and Ultrasound but less will know about AE.
+Implemented correctly these tools will serve you well, most have heard of Vibration and Ultrasound but less will know about AE.
 There is a reason for this that I will cover later.

-AE like all Predictive disciplines augments a human sense, in this case hearing
+AE like all these technologies augments a human sense, in this case our hearing

-Human hearing has a range of 20Hz to 20kHz, the frequencies we are interested in are 20kHz and above.
+Human hearing has a range of 20Hz to 20kHz, the frequencies we are interested in are above 20kHz.

 Condition Monitoring starts in the audible range, as we move around or operate assets our hearing picks up differences in how these machines sound, when we work with them every day we take notice... if we are taught to listen!